-More than 6,000 HCPS employees have been vaccinated against COVID-19, and students ages 16 and older are eligible for the Pfizer vaccine.
+The vast majority of HCPS employees have been vaccinated against COVID-19, and students ages 12 and older are eligible for the Pfizer vaccine.

 Yes, Henrico County Public Schools is planning for, expecting and encouraging the return to five days a week of fully in-person learning when school begins Wednesday, Sept.
 8.